HOW IT WORKS

 Do you provide doctor’s notes and sick notes?

 During a pediatric consultation, clinicians can write notes for your children to return to, or be dismissed from, school, activities, camp, and more, if needed.

 During an adult consultation, our clinicians can only provide a note stating the date when a patient was seen and that a treatment plan/care was established.

 Can the physician order lab tests or imaging?

 Yes, K Health doctors and clinicians can order tests as needed.
 At this time we do not order imaging.
 Please note the cost of these tests is outside the cost of your visit.
 A K Health doctor or clinician will be able to follow up with you about your lab results and answer any questions you may have.

 What happens if my child needs a prescription or refill?

-The doctors can refill many child prescriptions for up to 90 days so you can get back to your primary doctor for follow up.
+The doctors and clinicians can refill many child prescriptions for up to 90 days so you can get back to your primary doctor for follow up.
 Per our refill policy, you’ll need to demonstrate that your child has a recent prescription through a photo or pharmacy listing.